Code-Institute-Submissions/shane-os-atlas-gifts_AprResub/testing.md

 ## Homepage
 * User Story: As a user, I would appreciate a high-quality, aesthetically pleasing homepage to welcome me to the site.
+* User Story: As a user, I would like to be able to access the site across various devices, particularly by using a phone.

 When a user accesses the site, I wish for them to be excited by the homepage.
 They should feel instantly welcome and have a desire to explore the rest of the site.
 To encourage this, warm, bright colours were primarily used for the site.